Yuuki-Moon/League-Explorer-Api/README.md

 ```
 There are some parameters that should be passed to the constructor, more information about them and their default values are available in the <a href="https://github.com/Yuuki-Moon/League-Explorer-Api/wiki">Documentation/Wiki</a>.

+From the LeagueExplorer Object, you have access to three separeate objects that give you access to diffents areas of the Api's.
+They are:
+ - Client
+ - Game
+ - Web